Nillows/EmbyActorReorder/README.md

 # Emby Actor Reorder Tool

 ## Description
 This project provides a utility to reorder how the actors are displayed in the pre-generated`.nfo` files created by Emby.
-It features a user-friendly interface that allows users to point to their Emby library and specify a new order for the actors being displayed in that library, supporting both full and partial reordering for both TV Shows and Movies.
+It features a user-friendly interface that allows users to point to their Emby library and specify a new order for the actors being displayed in that media, supporting both full and partial reordering for TV Shows and Movies.

 ## Table of Contents
 - [Installation](#installation)